Converging to the Chase - a Tool for Finite Controllability: On the importance of family values

-The following Lemma is an obvious consequence of the above assumption:
+Before we end this Section let us study some properties of $Chase({\cal T},\emptyset)$.
+The following Lemma is an obvious consequence of the assumption that $\cal T$ is clean and of freeness of the Chase:

-\begin{lemmaa} For each element $a$ of $Chase$ there exists exactly one parenthood predicate atom $A= PP(a,\bar a)$ such that $Chase \models A$.
-It will be called {\em the Parenthood Atom} of $a$, and the elements of $\bar a$ will be called parents of $a$. \end{lemmaa}
+\lemmaaa{ For each element $a$ of $Chase$ there exists exactly one parenthood predicate atom $A= PP(a,\bar a)$ such that $Chase \models A$.
+It will be called {\em the parenthood atom} of $a$, and the elements of $\bar a$ will be called parents of $a$. }

+Notice that we use the word ''parents'' (here and always in the future) to denote all the ancestors of $a$ who were present when $a$ was born.
+So it it is perfectly normal in our scenario that $a$ and $b$ are parents of $c$ while $a$ is a parent of $b$.

-\begin{definitionn} For two elements $a,b$ of $Chase$ we will say that $a$ and $b$ are 0-equivalent (denoted $a \equiv_0 b$) if the Parenthood Atoms of $a$ and $b$ are atoms of the same predicate.
-Suppose $a \equiv_0 b$, and $A$ and $B$ are Parenthood Atoms of $a$ and $b$ (resp.).
-Then, for each $i$, the elements $A(i)$ and $B(i)$ will be called {\em respective parents} of $a$ and $b$. \end{definitionn}
+\definitionnn{ For two elements $a,b$ of $Chase$ we will say that $a$ and $b$ are 0-equivalent (denoted $a \equiv_0 b$) if the parenthood atoms of $a$ and $b$ are atoms of the same predicate.